 The programs listed below allow students the opportunity to complete some graduate courses while finishing their Bachelor of Science in interdisciplinary health services.

-- B.S. in interdisciplinary health services - orientation and mobility for adults accelerated program
+- B.S. in interdisciplinary health services - orientation and mobility for adults or vision rehabilitation therapy accelerated master's program

 - B.S. in interdisciplinary health services - audiology accelerated doctoral degree program